slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'They called her witch because she knew how to heal herself.'*

+> *'Think as you like but behave like others.' -- Robert Greene (38th law of power)<br>
+'Never appear too perfect.' -- Robert Greene (46th law of power)*

+> *'If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

-> *'Think as you like but behave like others.' -- Robert Greene (38th law of power)<br>
-'Never appear too perfect.' -- Robert Greene (46th law of power)*

-> *'If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*

 When people criticize your life they are speaking about their fears and limitations not yours.<br>
-So ignore and be flattered by these people, whether they are bosses, life-long friends, or even family members.

-Only take advice from [those who are achieving what you want to achieve](#on-feedback), and ignore the rest.
+Only take advice from [those achieving what you want to achieve](#on-feedback).
+Ignore and be flattered by the rest.

 > *'Never hate people who are jealous of you, but respect their jealousy.
 They think that you're better than them.'*